godot-sdk-integrations/godot-google-play-billing/README.md

 3. Run `./gradlew build` in the cloned repository

 If the build succeeds, you can find the resulting `.aar` files in `./godot-google-play-billing/build/outputs/aar/`.

+## Installing
+- This now uses v2 of the [Android Plugin](https://docs.godotengine.org/en/stable/tutorials/platform/android/android_plugin.html) architecture.
+(Compatible with Godot 4.2+)
+- Choose your preferred language and place the directory `google_play_billing` which is inside of `editor_export_plugin` into the `addons` folder of your Godot project.
+- Take the compiled `.aar` files from the plugin and place them in the `libs` folder.
+- Enable the plugin from the dedicated project settings tab.
+(For C# users, press the build button first)
+- Make sure to enable Android Gradle builds when exporting.